Ludwig Frank

 Ludwig Frank (23 May 1874 – 3 September 1914) was a German lawyer and politician of the Social Democratic Party (SPD).
-He represented his party in the Baden Ständeversammlung (the Grand Duchy's parliament) in Karlsruhe between 1905 and 1914, as well as in the Imperial Parliament (Reichstag) in Berlin between 1907 and 1914.
+He represented his party in the Baden Ständeversammlung (the Grand Duchy's parliament) in Karlsruhe between 1905 and 1914, as well as in the Reichstag in Berlin between 1907 and 1914.

 He was active as an organiser within the socialist youth movement, and emerged at an early stage as an advocate of political reformism in south Germany.
 He was willing to work with liberal politicians in matters of shared concern, such as the need for improvements in state institutions and working conditions.
 The replacement of the infamous "Dreiklassenwahlrecht" (three-class voting system) of Prussia was a particular priority, though he died before this democratic reform was enacted.
 Much of the reformist agenda that he backed was already considered relatively mainstream in Baden, his home region, but drew more concerted criticism in other parts of Germany.